-The BCUC’s Site C Inquiry is following a two-stage process.
+The BCUC’s Site C Inquiry followed a two-stage process.
 The first phase consisted of fact gathering in which BC Hydro, Deloitte LLP, and members of the public made submissions of data and analysis that informed the Inquiry Panel’s preliminary report published on September 20.

-Now in the second phase, the Inquiry panel will continue its open and transparent public consultation processes with a series of Community Input Sessions across the province.
-The public is also invited to comment on the preliminary report in writing.
-The submissions gathered during the second phase will inform the Inquiry Panel’s final report due November 1, 2017 to the Provincial Government, as directed, is available here.
+In the second phase, the panel continued its open and transparent public consultation process with a series of Community Input Sessions across the province.
+The Panel’s final report due November 1, 2017 to the Provincial Government, as directed, is available here.

 About Site C

 BC Hydro received approval from the provincial government to begin construction on Site C, an $8.8 billion project to construct a third dam and generating station on the Peace River in northeast BC, in December 2014.
 Site C is an exempt project under the Clean Energy Act, which means that the BCUC has no jurisdiction over the project.
 However, under section 5 of the Utilities Commission Act, the Lieutenant Governor in Council can set terms of reference and direct the BCUC to inquire into any matter.